Indigestion in Pregnancy

-- Heartburn is also called reflux and is felt as ‘burning’ discomfort felt as acid moves from the stomach into the gullet.
+- Heartburn is also called reflux and is felt as a ‘burning’ discomfort, which is experienced as acid moves from the stomach into the gullet.

 - 8 to 10 women experience heartburn or indigestion during pregnancy.

-- Symptoms are generally worst in the third trimester and are a result of hormonal changes and increased pressure on the stomach from the enlarged uterus.
+- Symptoms are generally at their worst in the third trimester and are a result of hormonal changes and increased pressure on the stomach from the enlarged uterus.